---

 - Know when to use Bonferroni vs. BH (stakes determine the correction).

-- Be able to interpret a p-value histogram.
+- Interpret a p-value histogram.

 - Recognize Simpson's paradox: aggregate trend differs from within-group trend.